SolarDub/TPF2SAPLC/README.md

 A star's photometric time-series (lightcurves) is produced from images located in its respective TPF, created by the createTPFs application.
 A list of ready-made TPFs can be found in the TPFs directory:

-    $ ls -al TPFs/
+    $ ls -al TPFs

 The filenames contain the star names without spaces, i.e. 12 Sgr -> 12Sgr.

 To produce a selected star's SAP lightcurve from its TPF, one may proceed in one of two ways.
+You may quit the program by entering 0 into any of the following prompts.

+To see the orbit numbers to the corresponding observation time range, enter:

+    $ ./runCreateSAPLC.sh --ohelp

+Note, only TPFs for orbit 10 are currently available.

 ##### Enter the details into prompt boxes